foundersandcoders/our-site-v3/src/pages/marketing/apply.md

    Introduce yourself in our Slack workspace where you can find the most up-to-date information on our programme, meetups, and ask us any questions you may have.

-1. ### Start work on our course prerequisites
+1. ### Start work on the application requirements

-   While we don't like to suggest how long it will take you to complete the prerequisites, it's different for everyone, we expect you to take **at least three months** if you don't have any prior experience with web development.
+   While we don't like to suggest how long it will take you to complete the requirements, it's different for everyone, we expect you to take **at least three months** if you don't have any prior experience with web development.

    We encourage applicants to work through the material with other applicants, both online and through our meetups.